Skjoldrun/Skjoldrun.github.io/docs/csharp/windows-service.md

     }

     /// <summary>
-    /// Runs the application in interactive mode as console application instead of a win serivce.
+    /// Runs the application in interactive mode as console application instead of a win service.
     /// </summary>
     private static void RunInteractive(ServiceBase[] servicesToRun)
     {